VerbalExpressions/RVerbalExpressions/README.md

 ## Contributing

-If you find any issues, please file an issue or submit a PR.
+If you find any issues, typos, etc., please file an issue or submit a PR.
 All contributions are welcome\!
-See the list of todo items [here](.github/CONTRIBUTING.md) if you’re looking for something to specific to work on.